Expanding Contraceptive Choice: Webinar on Hormonal Injectables

 Some 214 million women of reproductive age in developing regions who want to avoid pregnancy are not using a modern contraceptive method.
 Evidence suggests that expanding method choice, as well as providing better information about available methods, can improve family planning access for these girls and women.

-The Advancing Partners & Communities project, in collaboration with Family Planning 2020, the Implementing Best Practices initiative, and USAID's Office of Population and Reproductive Health, will host a webinar series to share information about various family planning methods.
+The Advancing Partners & Communities project, in collaboration with Family Planning 2020, the Implementing Best Practices initiative, and USAID's Office of Population and Reproductive Health, hosted a webinar series to share information about various family planning methods.

-Jeff Spieler, independent consultant; Jennifer Drake of PATH; and Fred Mubiru of FHI 360 will discuss hormonal injectables and their in-country and programmatic experiences.
+Jeff Spieler, independent consultant; Jennifer Drake of PATH; and Fred Mubiru of FHI 360 discussed hormonal injectables and their in-country and programmatic experiences.

 Webinars on intrauterine devices and long-acting permanent methods will be held in the coming months.

-The webinar will take place on Adobe Connect.
-A link to the webinar will be distributed to all registrants prior to the webinar.
-Please register to get the link!
+The webinar took place on Adobe Connect.
+A link to the webinar was distributed to all registrants prior to the webinar.

 Meet the Speakers